Augsburg: Sports

 FC Augsburg is a football team based in Augsburg and plays in the WWK ARENA to the south of the city centre.
-FC Augsburg secured promotion to Bundesliga in 2011 and have remained there ever since, qualifying for the Europa League for the first time in 2015 and securing mid-table finishes across the last few seasons.
-The club, nicknamed the Fuggerstädter or simply as FCA, reached the last 32 in the 2015–16 Europa League with a 1–0 aggregate defeat to Liverpool.
+FC Augsburg secured promotion to Bundesliga in 2011 and have remained there ever since, qualifying for the Europa League for the first time in 2015 and securing several mid-table finishes.
+The club, nicknamed the Fuggerstädter or simply as FCA, reached the last 32 in the 2015–16 Europa League before being knocked out after a 1–0 aggregate defeat to Liverpool.
 The WWK ARENA, nicknamed the "Anfield of the B17 Highway" following the Liverpool UEL match, opened in July 2009 and also hosted games of the 2011 FIFA Women's World Cup.
-The 30,660 capacity arena is easily accessible from the city centre or the adjacent B17 dual carriageway.
+The 30,660 capacity arena is accessible from the city centre or the adjacent B17 dual carriageway.

 The city is home to a DEL (first-division) ice hockey team, the Augsburger Panther.
-The original club, AEV, was formed in 1878, the oldest German ice sport club, and regularly draws around 4,000 spectators, quite reasonable for German ice hockey.
-Home games are played at the Curt Frenzel Stadion: a recently rebuilt (2012–2013) indoor rink and modern stadium, and the club reached the 2018/19 DEL semi finals, eventually losing in the winner-takes-all game 7 to EHC Red Bull München (4–3 series defeat).
+The original club, AEV, was formed in 1878, the oldest German ice sport club, and regularly draws around 4,000 spectators.
+Home games are played at the Curt Frenzel Stadion: an indoor rink and stadium.
+The club reached the 2018/19 DEL semi finals, eventually losing in the winner-takes-all game 7 to EHC Red Bull München (4–3 series defeat).
 Consequently, the Panthers qualified for the Champions Hockey League.
-Augsburg is also home to one of the most traditional German Baseball clubs, the Augsburg Gators, and 2 American Football Clubs, the Raptors and Augsburg Storm, and in nearby Königsbrunn, there is the Königsbrunn Ants.
+Augsburg is also home to a German Baseball club, the Augsburg Gators, and 2 American Football Clubs, the Raptors and Augsburg Storm.

 For the 1972 Olympic Games in Munich, a protective diversion channel of the Lech dam for river ice was transformed into the world's first artificial whitewater slalom course: the Eiskanal, which remains a world-class competition venue and has served as a prototype for two dozen similar courses abroad.